Grapefruit and Birth Control Pills: Your Questions Answered

 - Other forms of hormonal birth control (i.e., the birth control shot or implant, vaginal ring, birth control patch, intrauterine device or IUD)

-- Non-hormonal birth control options (condom, sponge, spermicide, cervical cap, diaphragm, copper IUD, natural family planning, abstinence)
+- Non-hormonal birth control options (condom, sponge, spermicide, cervical cap, diaphragm, copper IUD, natural family planning, no sexual intercourse)

 - Permanent birth control options (tubal ligation, tubal implants, vasectomy)

-- Emergency birth control options (Plan B One Step, Next Choice, Ella, copper IUD)
+- Emergency birth control options (Plan B One Step, Next Choice One Dose, Ella, copper IUD or Paragard)